rafael-lua/vinyl-philharmonic/README.md

 # vinyl-philharmonic
-My website for a hypothetical orchestra with the purpose of practising Vue and NuxtJS development
+My personal project for a hypothetical orchestra with the purpose of practising Vue and NuxtJS development